 I. Time to disease progression (local or distant recurrence).

 II.
-Overall response rate (ORR) pre op as measured by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 or a later tool for monitoring disease progression.
+Overall response rate (ORR) pre-operation (pre op) as measured by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 or a later tool for monitoring disease progression.

 III.
 Overall survival rate (OS) at 2 years.